eduardosanzb/conference_planner_react_node/README.md

-# conference_planner_thesis
+# conference_planner_react_noe
-Conferences planner for institutions
+Conferences planner for institutions.

 # Run the project
 You must have **yarn**: